oatlog/oatlog/doc/extended_abstract/main.typ

   ],
 ) <benchmark-results>

+We are developing oatlog with the help of microbenchmarks comparing it to egglog, shown in
+@benchmark-results.
 The egglog code for the benchmarks is provided in @appendix_benchmarks.
 Each step involves matching all rewrite rules once.
 The `fuel*-math` benchmarks run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.